 It is up to students to develop their own weekly schedule using the timelines they developed during their research proposals.
-Students need to decide for themselves how many weeks they will work over the summer, if and when they plan to take a vacation, and when they plan to end their summer work before the start of the Fall semester.
 Students need to decide for themselves their working hours.
 They should plan to spend at least 20-30hrs a week.
 It is recommended to set regular hours and a predictable schedule to help establish a routine.
 If students are sharing lab space, supplies, and/or instrumentation with other students, they should talk with those students to organize schedules.